 Natera Inc., a fast growing diagnostics company has sized the cancer liquid biopsy commercial opportunity at $18billion, including therapeutic management and monitoring ($12billion) and screening ($6billion).
 Illumina views the cancer liquid biopsy market to reach $20billion by 2030.

-With the rising interest in liquid biopsies, several companies have begun investing in the development of this technology.
+With the rising interest in liquid biopsies, several companies have begun investing in the development of this technology and advanced biopsy devices.
 In hopes of capitalizing on the commercial prospects, established diagnostic companies and new companies alike are looking to push out liquid biopsy products within the near future.

 There are about 200 players in the space currently that are looking to expand its product offering beyond sample prep to more liquid biopsy tests similar to its EGFR test for Iressa.